matter-labs/zksync-web-era-docs/docs/dev/guide/custom-paymaster-tutorial.md

 require(success, "Failed to transfer funds to the bootloader");
 ```

-::: tip
+::: tip You should validate all the requirements first

 The [rules](../zksync-v2/aa.md#paymaster-validation-rules) for the paymaster throttling say that the paymaster won't be throttled if the first storage read that differed was a storage slot that belonged to the user.

 That is why it is important to verify that the user provided all the allowed prerequisites to the transaction *before* performing any logic.
-This is the reason we check that the user provided enough allowance *first*, and only then we do the *transferFrom*.
+This is the reason we check that the user provided enough allowance *first*, and only then we do the transferFrom.

 :::